 The canvas on the easel bears a picture of the view through the window, and this picture exactly overlaps the view, so that the play between “image” and “reality” inside the fiction of Magritte’s image asserts that the real world is merely a construction of the mind.

 Akayama DanJay begins with Dan dying and touring the afterlife.
 When he is obliterated, he returns as Jay.
 Is Jay’s memory of being Dan a dream?
 Is Dan’s experience as Jay illusory?
 The continuity of the DanJay’s consciousness across the afterlife and back is my attempt to reproduce, in writing, the effect of Magritte’s The Human Condition.
 Which parts of DanJay’s experience are real?
 Are his hallucinations a greater reality than his perceptions of waking life?
-Of course not, the whole of Akayama DanJay is fiction.
-None of it is real.
-What’s real is our perception of the story.
+Of course not!
+Akayama DanJay is fiction.
+None of it is real!
 Our mind betrays us in imagining reality when there can be no such thing.